tigerfarm/notifyweb/conversations/README.md

             };
 ````
 In the file: firebase-messaging-sw.js,
-set the messagingSenderId value, to the Firebase "Sender ID"(example: "69...4").
-Its listed under the Firebase project settings: "Cloud Messaging".
 ````
-firebase.initializeApp({
+Set the messagingSenderId value, to the Firebase "Sender ID", example: "69...4". firebase.initializeApp({
     'messagingSenderId': "69...4"
 });